panorama-research/mobstr-dataset/README.md

 ## How to Use the Custom TIM

-Additionally the repository contains a custom traceability information model (TIM) that defines which link types can be created between the different artifacts.
-The current TIM is based on the artifact model in project `org.panorama-research.mobstr.tim`.
-It is implemented for use in [Eclipse Capra](https://eclipse.org/capra).
+The repository contains a custom traceability information model (TIM) that defines which link types can be created between the different artifacts.
+The current TIM is based on the artifact model in project `org.panorama-research.mobstr.artifacts` and is implemented for use in [Eclipse Capra](https://eclipse.org/capra).
 The TIM project is located in `org.panorama-research.mobstr.tim`.

-Use the following instructions to try out the TIM.
+Use the following instructions to try out the TIM:

 * Download Eclipse Capra development environment using instructions provided [here](https://wiki.eclipse.org/Capra#Using_the_Eclipse_Installer).
 The recommended version of Eclipse Capra to use is 0.8.2.
 If you would like to use a stable codebase, please checkout the corresponding `0.8.2` tag.
 Using the `develop` branch is also possible, but changes there can lead to incompatibilites that need to be resolved manually.
 * Close the project `org.eclipse.capra.generic.tracemodel`